igrishaev/blog/_posts/2022-12-03-clojure-guide.md

     (reduce (inc 0) (conj! acc! (get-item)))))
 ~~~

 In general, avoid laziness.
 Although the idea of lazy computation is great, often it's better to get an exception right now rather than in further computations.
-Thus, prepend for macro with vec.
-Mapv, filterv are also great as they rely on transient vectors:
+Thus, prepend `for` macro with `vec`. `Mapv`, `filterv` are also great as they rely on transient vectors:

 ~~~clojure
 (mapv :user-name coll-users)